 The Soy Calculator is a practical and valuable tool that not only helps us implement our Commitment on Forests, but is also an accessible resource for other companies on a similar journey to support deforestation-free supply chains.
-We first shared this tool at an open forum in São Paolo, and we are looking to collaborate with others to widen the use of the tool.
+We first shared this tool at an open forum in São Paolo, Brazil, and we are looking to collaborate with others to widen the use of the tool.

 Download the study Estimating the Embedded Soy Footprint of Animal-Based Products (PDF – 1.9 KB).

 Jurisdictional approaches are multi-stakeholder governance, monitoring or enforcement programs at a sub-national level that tackle social or environmental challenges such as deforestation, biodiversity loss and farmer livelihoods.

 These approaches define relevant boundaries to enable companies sourcing agricultural commodities to collaborate with local governments, communities and producers in their sourcing region.
 McDonald’s supports jurisdictional approaches because we know that by working together, we can all ensure that local laws, regional efforts and corporate policies work in concert to make regions deforestation-free.

 One of the leading jurisdictional approaches is the Produce, Conserve, Include (PCI) strategy in Mato Grosso, Brazil.